 - Failure to provide timely notice of an eligibility decision

-If you’re an employer who recently received notification that one of your employees was found eligible for a tax credit, you may fill out an Employer Request for Hearing Form.
-The hearing will be held with you and the employee, and adjudicated by the Washington Health Benefit Exchange Presiding Officer.
+If you’re an employer who recently received notification that one of your employees was found eligible for a tax credit, you can fill out a hearing request form below.
+The hearing will be held with you and the employee, and adjudicated by the Presiding Officer.
+Get answers about the employer appeals process.